gilch/hissp/docs/tutorial.rst

-Because symbols may contain special characters, but the Python identifiers they represent cannot, the reader `munges <munge>` symbols with forbidden characters to valid identifier strings by using ``QzQUOTEDxWORDS_``.
+Because symbols may contain special characters, but the Python identifiers they represent cannot, the reader `munges <munge>` symbols with forbidden characters to valid identifier strings by replacing them with special "Quotez" escape sequences, like ``QzFullxSTOP_``.

-This format was chosen because it contains an underscore and both lower-case and upper-case letters, which makes it distinct from
+This "Quotez" format was chosen because it contains an underscore and both lower-case and upper-case letters, which makes it distinct from
 `standard Python naming conventions <https://www.python.org/dev/peps/pep-0008/#naming-conventions>`_: